 Infection prevention management systems are in place to minimise the risk of infection to residents, service providers and visitors.
+There is an outbreak management and pandemic plan in place.
 The infection control programme is implemented and meets the needs of the organisation and provides information and resources to inform the service providers.
 Documentation evidenced that relevant infection control education is provided to all staff as part of their orientation and as part of the ongoing in-service education programme.
 Antimicrobial usage is monitored.

 The type of surveillance undertaken is appropriate for the size and complexity of the organisation.
 Standardised definitions are used for the identification and classification of infection events.
-Results of surveillance are acted upon, evaluated, and reported to relevant personnel in a timely manner.
+Results of surveillance are acted upon, benchmarked, evaluated, and reported to relevant personnel in a timely manner.